Our Original Theory

 Our Weak Link: Is M8 really Jehu?

 We have not been able to prove that our Jehu is the son of Jehiel.
 The problems are: federal census records from 1790 to 1840 name only the head of household; Jehiel did not have a will; Jehu apparently never owned land in NY; by 1850 our ancestor Jehu was married and lived part way across the state of NY; and we don’t match the DNA of known descendants of M4 (Walter Babcock).

 The census data is consistent with Jehu being the son of Jehiel but we don’t have a document that firmly links them.
 We know of DNA-tested descendants of Walter Babcock but we have not matched them.
 We do have DNA matches that suggest our Jehu is from another line.
 So we still cannot confirm this theory.
-See the next page for another theory.
+See the next page for a new theory.